 Your boat is equipped with automatic float switches on the bilge pumps.
 This will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
 The switches are wired directly to the batteries via breakers in the battery select switch box and should be inspected frequently to ensure proper operation.
 The float switches function independently of the battery select switches and can activate the bilge pumps with the battery select switches in the off position.
-The pumps are equipped with switches at the helm.
-When a helm switch is in the on position the pump will run continuously.
+The bilge pumps are equipped with switches at the helm.
+When a switch is in the "on" position, the pump will run continuously.
+When a switch is in the "off" position, the pump is off unless activated by the float switch.
 A pump should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.